-Board Assuranc e Framework - Janu ary 2016 the CAC (EOC systeming in the loss or com ompromised by an exter nal Principal Risk Description: The technical environment utilised by EOC is directly Monitoring Committee: IM&T Senior Management Team Dioinise of Sei iisitive uata.
-Gross Risk Current or Net Risk Target linked to the wider LAS IT estate which increases the possibility that external attacks could compromise this Last reviewed by committee on: 19 th Nov.
-2015 Linked to Impact 5 5 5 sensitive environment resulting in a loss of systems or a compromise / loss of data.
+BAF Risk no. 33 There is a risk that the CAC (EOC systems environment) could be compromised by an external nal cyber attack resulting in the loss or compromise of sensitive data.
+Principal Risk Description: The technical environment utilised by EOC is directly Monitoring Committee: IM&T Senior Management Team Gross Risk Current or Net Risk Target linked to the wider LAS IT estate which increases the possibility that external attacks could compromise this Last reviewed by committee on: 19 th Nov.
+2015 Linked to Corporate Impact 5 5 5 sensitive environment resulting in a loss of systems or a compromise / loss of data.
 Last reviewed by Director on: 21 st Dec.
-2015 Corporate Risk No. 420 Likelihood 3 3 1 Risk Lead/Task Owner: Steve Bass, CIO Date of next review 21 st Jan.
-2016 Total Score 15 15 5 Failures caused by external attacks within the wider LAS will be disruptive but the impact on EOC would require OP66 invocation and potentially for an extended duration affecting LAS performance. are undertaken every day in the UK alone. ntrolling Existing Key Controls 1.
+2015 Risk No. 420 Likelihood 3 3 1 Risk Lead/Task Owner: Steve Bass, ClO Date of next review 21 st Jan.
+2016 Total Score 15 15 5 Risk Consequences: Failures caused by external attacks within the wider LAS will be disruptive but the impact on EOC would require OP66 invocation and potentially for an extended duration affecting LAS performance.
+Underlying Cause/Source of Risk LAS, as any other business, will never be able to completely prevent external parties that have the desire / will / capability and expertise to attack our systems doing so.
+Current industry experts suggest around 5,000 cyber attacks are undertaken every day in the UK alone.
+By ensuring all systems are up to date with security "patches" we can limit the exposure level.
+Through controlling access within EOC we apply further protection.
+Separating the CAC environment from the wider LAS estate is the fina control process available (with reasonable costs). ber attacks Existing Key Controls 1.
 Prevention of external access to LAS network is monitored by a system called FireEye.
 This was implemented in 2015 and reports generated are regularly reviewed.
-2. LAS systems are, from 2015 onwards, updated with supplier generated "patches" that limited the available opportunities for external attacks. they are effective IM&T need to work on these reports to provide empirical evidence that they are collectively Gaps in Control/Assurance Penorting on successful LAS protection to be refined and issued 3.
-Plans are developed to implement a separation of networks between EOC (CAC) and the wider LAS through a firewall Further actions - plans to reduce gaps in control/Improve Assurance Date device.
-4. EOC based IT equipment is highly restricted and controlled to 1 Implement Firewall between CAC and LAS corporate Mar 1 6 prevent unintentional access methods for external attack.
+Positive Assurance The existing controls have been carefully considered and applied during the past six months.
+Whilst the initial reporting suggests they are effective IM&T need to work on these reports to provide empirical evidence that they are collectively comprehensive.
+Gaps in Control/Assurance 2.
+LAS systems are, from 2015 onwards, updated with supplier generated "patches" that limited the available opportunities for external attacks.
+3. Plans are developed to implement a separation of networks Reporting on successful LAS protection to be refined and issued.
+Implementing a firewall between CAC and the wider LAS IT is in planning. between EOC (CAC) and the wider LAS through a firewall device.4.
+EOC based IT equipment is highly restricted and controlled to 1 Implement Firewall between CAC and LAS corporate Mar 1 6 prevent unintentional access methods for external attack.
 Internet, for example, cannot be accessed.
-2 Monthly reporting on hacking, attacks and virus protection for EMT and Audit Committee to be defined and agreed e to Jan 1 6 How are controls measured Preventative measures implemented in 2015 (FireEye Intrusion 3 detection and Lumention Patching software) produce monthly 4 reports.
-These are being tailored and will be evidenced to the IM&T SMT as part of the monthly Risk Review.
-6 7 Risk owner's update: Monthly reviews to continue. ' Risk owner: Director of IM&T Signed: Date: 21 st Dec.
-2015
+How are controls measured 2 Monthly reporting on hacking, attacks and virus protection for EMT and Audit Committee to be defined and agreed e to Jan 1 6 Preventative measures implemented in 2015 (FireEye Intrusion 3 detection and Lumention Patching software) produce monthly reports.
+These are being tailored and will be evidenced to the 4 IM&T SMT as part of the monthly Risk Review.
+5 6 6 7 Risk owner's update: Monthly reviews to continue. · .
+Risk owner:Director of IM&TSigned: Date: 21 st Dec.
+2 2015